Rohit-Neemwal/chaabi/README.md

  API KEY OF OPENAI is not stable. it get disabled after some time. **SO use YOUR API KEY OF OPENAI**
  -------------------------------------------------

- where is OPENAI KEY is used ( if someone wants to run it then please enter your openAI key) QDRANT database key is also embedded in the code.
+ ( if someone wants to run it then please enter your openAI key) QDRANT database key is also embedded in the code.
 No need to change that key.

+ OPENAI KEY IS USED IN
  - in python notebook file .
  - in django ** chaabi/views.py** file